Markets

 Commodities: Energy

-NGAS is the pricing point for natural gas futures contracts on the New York Mercantile Exchange (NYMEX).
+XNGUSD is the pricing point for Natural Gas Futures contracts on the New York Mercantile Exchange (NYMEX).
 Spot and future prices set at Henry Hub are denominated in $/mmbtu.

 Forex: Majors